Springwatch: Series 11 (2015)

 A special one-off Springwatch at Easter aired on 3 April 2015.
-The series returned to RSPB Minsmere on 25 May 2015, with 12 episodes over the next 3 weeks.
+The series returned to RSPB Minsmere on 25 May 2015, with 12 episodes over the next three weeks.

 Series 12 (2016)

 Springwatch aired in 2016 between 30 May and 16 June live from RSPB Minsmere.

 Series 13 (2017)

-A special one-off Springwatch in Japan: Cherry Blossom Time aired on 21 April 2017 and was presented by regular hosts Chris Packham & Michaela Strachan and guest presenter James Wong.
+A special one-off Springwatch in Japan: Cherry Blossom Time aired on 21 April 2017 and was presented by regular hosts Chris Packham and Michaela Strachan and guest presenter James Wong.

 The farmland of Sherborne Park, Gloucestershire became the new host site for the main Springwatch series.
 The programme gained a new host, Gillian Burke.

 Series 14 (2018)

 Springwatch, again from Sherborne Park, ran for three weeks, starting on Monday 28 May with a 90-minute extended edition.
-Martin Hughes-Games was not involved, being replaced by a number of guest presenters, the first of which was Steve Backshall.
+Martin Hughes-Games was not involved, being replaced by a number of guest presenters, the first of whom was Steve Backshall.
 Iolo Williams appeared in week two, with Lucy Cooke and Patrick Aryee scheduled for the final week.